MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where can I find the specific Azure rules?

-A: All the Azure rules are available in the [Azure AppCAT Ruleset GitHub repository](https://github.com/azure/windup-rulesets)
+A: All the Azure rules are available in the [Azure AppCAT Ruleset GitHub repository](https://github.com/Azure/appcat-rulesets)

 Q: Where can I find more information about creating custom rules?

-A: WindUp has a dedicated guide to [create custom rules](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0/html-single/rules_development_guide/index)
+A: AppCAT being based on WindUp, you can check its dedicated guide to [create custom rules](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0/html-single/rules_development_guide/index)

 Q: Where can I find some help when creating custom rules?

-A: The best is to [create an issue on the AppCAT GitHub repository](https://github.com/Azure/windup-rulesets/issues)
+A: The best is to [create an issue on the AppCAT GitHub repository](https://github.com/Azure/appcat-rulesets/issues)

 Q: Where can I find more information on the EPL license?